-The Permittee shall comply with the provisions of the most recently filed and accepted version of the Avian and Bat Protection Plan (ABPP).
-The initial version of the ABPP submitted for this project as part of the November 9, 2020 Site Permit Application, and all necessary revisions that occur during the permit issuance process will be incorporated into a Permit Version.
-The Permit Version of the ABPP will be filed with the Commission 14 days before the preconstruction meeting, and revisions should include any updates associated with final construction plans and site plans.
+The Permittee shall comply with the provisions of the Avian and Bat Protection Plan (ABPP) submitted for this project as part of the July 9, 2020 site permit application, and all necessary revisions resulting from the annual audit of ABPP implementation.
+The first annual audit and revision that occur during the permit issuance process will be incorporated into a Permit Version.
+The Permit Version of the ABPP will be filed with the Commission 14 days before the pre-construction meeting and revisions should shall include any updates associated with final construction plans and site plans.